Oh My Girl

-Oh My Girl (stylized in all caps or OMG) is a South Korean girl group formed by WM Entertainment.
+Oh My Girl (stylized in all caps or OMG) is a South Korean girl group formed by WM Entertainment and is currently under DSP Media.
 The group is composed of six members: Hyojung, Mimi, YooA, Seunghee, Yubin and Arin.
-Originally an eight-piece group, JinE left the group in October 2017 due to health issues, and Jiho left in May 2022.
+Oh My Girl was originally an eight-piece group; JinE left the group in October 2017 due to health issues, and Jiho left in May 2022.
 Oh My Girl debuted on April 20, 2015, with an eponymous extended play.